-Application Submission Deadline

-Your organization's authorized official representative (AOR) must submit your complete application electronically to EPA through Grants.gov (http://www.grants.gov) no later than 11:59 PM EDT October 26, 2015.
+Application Submission Deadline: Your organization's AOR must submit your complete application package electronically to EPA through Grants.gov no later than December 4, 2017 11:59 PM EDT.
 Please allow for enough time to successfully submit your application process and allow for unexpected errors that may require you to resubmit.

-Please submit all of the application materials described below using the Grants.gov application package that you downloaded using the instructions above.
+Please submit all of the application materials described below using the grants.gov application package that you downloaded using the instructions above.
 For additional instructions on completing and submitting the electronic application package, click on the "Show Instructions" tab that is accessible within the application package itself.